How does Rest Less make money

 Do your research

-What you really want to know – as well as what cover you will get – is how quick the company is when it comes to settling claims.
+What you really want to know – as well as the level of cover you’ll get – is how fast the company you’re insured with is at settling claims.
 It may not be that easy to find out this information, but a few well-chosen questions should give you a clue.

 You can find out more about travel insurance and where to buy it in our guide Travel Insurance for over 50s – Everything you need to know.